flux-framework/flux-core/doc/man1/flux-queue.rst

 drain
   Block until all queues become empty.
-It is sometimes useful to run after ``flux queue disable``, to wait until the system is quiescent and can be taken down for maintenance.
+It is sometimes useful to run after :program:`flux queue disable`, to wait until the system is quiescent and can be taken down for maintenance.

 idle
   Block until all queues become `idle` (no jobs in RUN or CLEANUP state, and no outstanding alloc requests to the scheduler).
-It may be useful to run after ``flux queue stop`` to wait until the scheduler and execution system are quiescent before maintenance involving them.
+It may be useful to run after :program:`flux queue stop` to wait until the scheduler and execution system are quiescent before maintenance involving them.

 list
   Show queue defaults and limits.
 The :option:`--no-header` option suppresses